History of Alex Vesia in Timeline

 Alex Vesia

-Alexander Victor "Alex" Vesia is an American professional baseball pitcher currently playing for the Los Angeles Dodgers in Major League Baseball (MLB).
+Alexander Victor Vesia is a professional baseball pitcher from the United States, currently playing for the Los Angeles Dodgers in Major League Baseball (MLB).
 He began his MLB career with the Miami Marlins, making his debut in 2020.
-Vesia is recognized as a pitcher in professional baseball.
+Vesia is a relief pitcher known for his fastball and curveball combination.
+His career has shown promise, establishing himself as a valuable asset in the Dodgers' bullpen.

 On April 11, 1996, Alexander Victor Vesia was born.